GaloisInc/CASE-AADL-Tutorial/aadl_book/authentication/README.md

 ------------------------

 Executing `make run` at the shell within `authentication` will run both the simulated UAV and ground control station.
-Whether the signin key is correct (for illustration purposes) is a random 1 in 2 chance.
+Whether the signing key is correct (for illustration purposes) is a random 1 in 2 chance.

 Safety Properties